Canine epileptoid cramping syndrome: History

-In 1994, Diana Plange, a German veterinarian and Border Terrier Breeder (Malepartus) received several phone calls from anxious Border Terrier owners whose dogs Ms. Plange had bred.
+In 1994, Diana Plange, a German veterinarian and Border Terrier breeder (kennel Malepartus) received several phone calls from anxious Border Terrier owners whose dogs Ms. Plange had bred.
 They were observing epileptic-like problems in their dogs.
 However, many of the presentations did not fit the classic form of epilepsy.
 So after taking a further health survey, she decided to give up on her own breeding program and started working to find the cause of this condition, which was epileptoid in character.
 Ms. Plange arranged to have more than 100 Border Terriers examined thoroughly in her own surgery as well as in specialists' clinics.
 Many of the affected dogs showed abnormal liver function which resulted in much of the early focus implicating hepatic disorders as the cause of the newly discovered disease.
 However, after the number of symptomatic dogs with apparently normal livers increased, the concentration shifted to diet in early 1999, as through thorough investigation she found that the symptoms were responding to a nutritional change.
 It soon became clear that the condition must have a genetic (hereditary) background.

 Ms. Plange wrote some articles discussing this disorder which were placed on her web site and published in different European dog magazines, as well as some veterinary magazines.
 As a result, there were more responses from Border Terrier owners and some veterinarians who felt their dogs were exhibiting these symptoms, not only from Germany and other parts of Europe, but from all over the world as well.

 Samples of liver tissues, blood and urine were sent to several laboratories including the U.S. Thereupon, a worldwide cooperation among interested scientist started, and quite a number of people were involved.
-It was Erica Jabroer-ter Lüün from the Netherlands who stepped in at an early stage of Mrs. Plange`s investigations and in an enormous effort not only built up what can easily be recognized as the best Border Terrier database worldwide, but together with Mrs. Plange, coordinated research at several European universities.
+It was Erica Jabroer-ter Lüün from the Netherlands who stepped in at an early stage of Ms. Plange's investigations and in an enormous effort not only built up what can easily be recognized as the best Border Terrier database worldwide, but together with Ms. Plange, coordinated research at several European universities.